-Grades K-6

-Attendance in early grades is crucial to later academic development.
-In addition, attendance habits are formed in early grades, and many later attendance problems can be averted with intensive family and student interventions in early grades.
-For this reason building principals, with the assistance of building staff, will closely monitor student attendance and implement intervention strategies and other actions as follows:
+The district uses average daily attendance percentages.
+All absences, late check-ins or early check-outs are figured into the average daily attendance percentages.

+1. Any time a student is absent and a parent/guardian has not contacted the school, the principal or designee may attempt to contact the parent/guardian by phone.

+2. When a student's average daily attendance percentage reaches 93%, the parent/guardian may be contacted by the principal or designee to notify the parent/guardian of the accumulated absences to date and to specify any particular concerns.

-- 1. Any time a student is absent and the parents have not contacted the school, the building principal or designee will attempt to contact the parent by phone. - 2.
-When a student has accumulated eight (8) excused absences or three (3) unexcused absences in any semester, the building principal or designee will send a letter to notify the parent of the number of accumulated absences to date and specify any particular concerns. - 3.
-When a student has accumulated 12 excused absences or four (4) unexcused absences, the building principal will schedule a conference with the parents at a time convenient with the parents.
-The purpose of this conference is to determine why the student is not attending school regularly; to examine the student's academic performance; to communicate district attendance expectations; to provide information about compulsory attendance laws and educational neglect; to elicit suggestions from family members about increasing the student's engagement with school; and to create an attendance plan that includes specific intervention strategies designed to improve the student's attendance. - 4.
-When a student has accumulated 15 excused absences or five (5) unexcused absences, the district will determine whether there is reason to suspect educational neglect or whether the parent is violating the compulsory attendance laws.
-If so, the district will contact the Children's Division (CD) of the Department of Social Services and/or the Juvenile Justice Center. - 5.
-More than 20 excused absences or five (5) unexcused absences will be a factor in determining whether the student may be retained or required to attend summer school as a condition of promotion.
-A second contact to the CD for educational neglect and/or the Juvenile Justice Center for suspicion of violating compulsory attendance laws may be made.
+3. When a student's average daily attendance rate reaches 90%, the principal may send a letter to notify the parent/guardian of the accumulated absences to date and specify any particular concerns.

+4. When a student's average daily attendance rate reaches 88%, the principal may schedule a conference with the parents/guardians.
+The purpose of the conference is to determine why the student is not attending school regularly; to examine the student's academic performance; to communicate district attendance expectations; to provide information about compulsory attendance laws and educational neglect; to elicit suggestions from family members about increasing the student's engagement with school; and to create an attendance plan that includes specific intervention strategies to improve student attendance.

+5. When a student's average daily attendance rate reaches 85%, the district will determine whether there is a reason to suspect educational neglect or whether the parent/guardian is violating the compulsory attendance laws.
+If so, the district will contact the Children's Division of the Department of Social Services or the Juvenile Justice Center.

+6. When a student's average daily attendance rate reaches 80%, the district may make contact with the Children's Division of the Department of Social Services for educational neglect, or may contact the Juvenile Justice Center and the Camden County Prosecuting Attorney for suspicion of violating the Missouri Compulsory Attendance laws.

+When determining what action to take in response to a declining daily average attendance, the district will factor the amount of verified and unverified absences into the decision.
+Students with greater amounts of unverified absences than verified absences will be considered at greater risk of educational neglect.

-Students are expected to make up assignments from missed classes within the time period established in each building.
+Students will be expected to make up all assignments from missed classes, including, but not limited to, exams, assignments, papers, projects, quizzes, etc., regardless of whether an absence is verified or unverified.
 Students who do not complete missed assignments in the required time may be required to attend academic support sessions outside of the regular school day.